MSWagner/civ7-mod-missionary-capture/README.md

 ## Usage
 1. Enable the mod when setting up a new game
+2. During game setup, choose whether missionaries require open borders to enter foreign territories
-2. During gameplay, declare war on civilizations whose missionaries you wish to capture
+3. During gameplay, declare war on civilizations whose missionaries you wish to capture
-3. Target enemy missionaries with your military units
+4. Target enemy missionaries with your military units

 ## Compatibility
 - Should work alongside most other mods